juju/terraform-provider-juju/docs/resources/model.md

 - `cloud` (Block List, Max: 1) JuJu Cloud where the model will operate (see [below for nested schema](#nestedblock--cloud))
 - `config` (Map of String) Override default model configuration.
-- `controller` (String) The name of the controller to target.
-Optional

 ### Read-Only